 - When separate property is retitled in the joint names of the parties (same townhouse, only this time, a year or two into your marriage, you refinance the mortgage to get a lower rate, and you decide to retitle the property in joint names with your spouse): The same rule applies as in the previous paragraph: you have transmuted the separate property into marital property.
 However, as in the previous paragraph, to the extent you can retrace the separate property, it continues to be separate property, unless the other party shows that you intended the change in title to be a gift of your separate property into the marital estate.

 - Valuation Dates.
 Once we’ve put all the marital (and the marital portion of the “part marital, part separate”) property on the table, our next problem involves determining how much each asset is worth.
 Of course, since no asset remains static in value, the real question is the date of our valuation of the asset.
 The Virginia Code gives the trial judge a simple default date: the date of the hearing at which the property is divided, called the “equitable distribution hearing”.
 Typically, in Fairfax County, this is the last substantive hearing in the case, after the hearings on child custody.That hearing may not occur until more than a year after the case was filed.
 In the meantime, a home that was worth $400,000 on the date of the parties’ separation may have grown in value to $500,000 by the time of the equitable distribution hearing, and the party who stayed in the house, paid the mortgage and utilities, mowed the grass, washed the windows, etc., wouldn’t think it fair to put that extra $100,000 in value on the table to be divided.
 Therefore, if we think another date is more equitable, we can ask the judge to value a particular asset as of that date.
 According to the Virginia Code, the judge may allow that alternate date for good cause shown, in order to attain the ends of justice.
 Unfortunately, “good cause” and “attain the ends of justice” means something more than just showing you will lose a ton of money by using the date of the final hearing.
 Judges usually just go ahead and value everything as of the date of the hearing (think of it from the judges’ perspective — there’s no way they can get reversed on appeal if they follow the statute!) and then give one party more than half of the current value of the asset if they are persuaded that such a result is equitable.
-Typically, an alternative valuation date is only allowed when a party has “wasted” marital property since around or after the separation – such as by spending marital money on a wild bender in Las Vegas (note that things like living expenses, attorneys’ fees, daycare, etc. are not considered waste, even if you have separate assets available from which you could pay for the same thing).
-See below for a discussion of all the factors the judges have to review to make such a decision.
+Typically, an alternative valuation date is only allowed when a party has “wasted” marital property since around or after the separation – such as by spending marital money on a wild bender in Las Vegas (note that things like living expenses, attorneys’ fees, daycare, etc. are usually not considered waste, even if you have separate assets available from which you could pay for the same thing).

 - Pensions, etc. Ordinarily the job of the judge at the equitable distribution hearing is to divide up the marital property by entering an order which awards each individual marital asset to one of the parties, or requires an asset to be sold and the proceeds divided so much to one party and so much to the other.
 There’s a special rule for pensions, profit-sharing or deferred compensation plans and other retirement plans (referred to from now on as “pensions” for convenience) that by their nature can’t be divided now.
 First, the judge has to determine the marital share of each pension.
 According to the Virginia Code, “marital share” means that portion of each pension check that you earned during the marriage and before the last separation of the parties.
 For instance, let’s say you worked for your employer for five years before the marriage, for ten years from the date of the wedding to the date of your last separation, and for another five years thereafter until you retire.
 Then you start to receive a pension check each month of $2,000.
 The marital share of each check is half, since you were married and living with your spouse ten out of your total twenty years of service.Then, the judge orders the administrator of the pension plan to pay the other party’s portion of the marital share to that party.
 By Virginia law, that can’t be more than half of the marital share, so taking the same facts as in the previous paragraph, your by-then ex spouse’s share of each pension check can’t exceed $500.
 Also by Virginia law, the court can only direct that payment be made as such benefits are payable.
 That means that no payments will begin until the party owning the pension chooses to (or has to) begin receiving the monthly benefits.
 Therefore, although a pension may be a significant marital asset, it’s one that may not be divided for decades.
 In the case of private pensions, there’s always a chance that the pension won’t be there at all when the party owning it retires.
 For this reason we very often advise clients who are not the owners of the pension at issue to pay a pension valuation expert to determine the present value of the marital share of the pension, and then to take half that amount now, rather than wait for their spouse to retire.
 This can be done by giving our client more of some other asset on the table, or by the party owning the pension taking out a loan secured by the pension.
 If you are the non-owning party and are willing to wait on your spouse to retire to claim your share of the marital share of your ex’s pension, we will usually advise you to insist on being named as a survivor beneficiary, so that if your ex dies first you will still get your share of the marital share of each pension check.
 The Virginia Code allows this.
 It says:“To the extent permitted by federal or other applicable law, the court may order a party to designate a spouse or former spouse as irrevocable beneficiary during the lifetime of the beneficiary of all or a portion of any survivor benefit or annuity plan of whatsoever nature, but not to include a life insurance policy.
 The court, in its discretion, shall determine as between the parties, who shall bear the costs of maintaining such plan.”
 If this is not possible, the last resort is for the non-owning party to purchase a policy of life insurance on the owning party’s life.
 When pension division is an issue, you may hear the lawyers talk about needing a “quad-row”.
 Actually, we’re saying “QDRO”, which is short for “Qualified Domestic Relations Order”.
 This is an order which is required by federal law to be signed by the judge after the Final Divorce Decree is signed.
 It is directed to the pension administrator and tells the administrator exactly how much (or what percentage) to take out of the spouse’s pension.
 If there’s no QDRO, there will be no split of the pension.
 Careful lawyers (and we are very careful!) make it a rule to always have the QDRO ready for submission to the judge at or around the same time the Final Decree is submitted, because otherwise the owning spouse may be tempted to take his or her pension out in a lump sum, just to frustrate the non-owning spouse’s rights.
 There have been some real horror stories reported in the legal journals about this sort of thing, and we want to make sure it doesn’t happen to any of our clients.